Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 fly&mdash; landed on the tent.
 They had perfect camouflage, just in the wrong place.
 We both got a kick out of that.

 There are a few breaks in the clouds.
-It's quite still and humid and the bugs are whining outside of tent.
+It is quite still and humid, and the bugs are whining outside of tent.

 [Index](#index)